Synopsis and Team

-The opera Have a Nice Day! (for 10 voices, piano and live electronics) is a strange ode to capitalism, that illustrates the inevitability of consumption.
+The opera Have a Good Day! for 10 cashiers, supermarket sounds and piano is an ode to capitalism that illustrates the inevitability of consumption.
 The anonymous cashier, a person one meets every day, becomes a collective character.

 Background / Biographies

 Vaiva Grainytė (b.
 1984) is a writer, playwright, and poet, engaged in interdisciplinary theatre projects.
 Latest works – collaborative site specific performance “Lucky Lucy” (2016), radio plays “Axis deviation” (2015), and “Witches do not eat gummy bears” (2015) evince the main qualities of her oeuvre: biographical and collective memory, daily routine and social issues are in equilibrium with poetic, slightly absurd, ironic and surreal overtones.
 Her book of essays “Peking Diaries” was nominated for Book of the Year 2012 and shortlisted as one of 12 of the most creative books in Lithuania.

 Lina Lapelytė (b.
 1984) is an artist and musician living and working in London and Vilnius.
 Her performance-based practice is rooted in music and flirts with pop culture, gender stereotypes, aging and nostalgia.
 Her works are fueled by expression, marked by pastiche and grotesque, contextual and conceptual musicality, theatrical suggestibility, stylized visuality.
 Her latest performance works Ladies (2015), Hunky Bluff (2014) and Candy Shop – the Circus (2013/2015) were shown in different contexts and locations including the Serpentine Pavilion in London, the Queen Elizabeth Hall in London, the Venice Architecture Biennial and MACBA (Barcelona).